chesshelper/chesshelper/README.md

 </p>

 <p align="center">
 Get new Chess.com themes, pieces, and boards.
-Disable annoying notifications, add fullscreen mode, "fixed" mode, change font, disable stream on the main page to reduce bandwidth usage...
+Disable annoying notifications, add fullscreen mode, and "fixed" mode, change font, disable stream on the main page to reduce bandwidth usage...
 And many more!
 </p>

 ***